Infixz/dove-mac-osx/README.md

-Telegram for OSX
+Dove for OSX
 ===========

 [Telegram](http://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.
+Dove is a third party Telegram client.

-This repo contains official [Telegram Messenger](https://telegram.org/dl/osx) source code.
+This repo fork from official [Telegram Messenger](https://github.com/overtake/telegram) source code.

 ### API, Protocol documentation